pietmondrian.info |

 Art shows that we are all parts of a much wider "design" where each individuality is no longer so important as some people believe.

 Each artist adds a single ring to an endless chain we are all part of.
-Scholars, professors, directors and curators should have this attitude.
 For the sake of art and progress of thought we should be able to share our findings and knowledge.
 When I sent out the results of my studies to Seuphor, Zevi, Joosten, Argan, Nigro-Covre, Tomassoni, Blotkamp, they reacted expressing gratitude and sharing their view on them.
-Unfortunately these kind of great minds are no longer available on today's public scene.
+Unfortunately these kind of great personalities are no longer available on today's public scene.

 CG: Okay, but you have to deal with what is available today.
-Moreover, these people have all the visibility they want and the power of the media whereas you have "only the power of ideas"...
+Moreover, these people have all the visibility they want and the power of the media whereas you have "only" the power of ideas...
 And in this kind of reality If you do not get along with them you are out of the games..

 MS: You have used the right word: "games".
-That's what you have to face when you approach this kind of people.
+That's what you have to face when you approach today's official art establishment.
 I am not the first and probably not the last one who has to deal with such devious manners.
 Think of all the great artists who found obstacles on their way.
+Albert Einstein said: "Great spirits always encountered encountered violent opposition from mediocre minds".

 CG: Well, they were probably not always able to..

-CG: Well, let me tell you.. it is somehow naive of you to expect they will admit their mediocrity.
+CG: Well, let me tell you..
+It is rather naive of you to hope that these gentlemen will recognize the value of your work and thereby implicitly admit their own shortcomings.
 They do not share the passion you have when you talk about Mondrian and art in general.
 They are not artists.
-They can be defined as employees dealing with cultural issues...
+They can be defined as employees dealing with cultural issues.
 They cannot fully understand what art is all about.
-At the end they are not different from their predecessors who refused Piet Mondrian access to the Prix of Rome.
-However, time plays in your favour...
-As usual with real artists.

 You paint..
 Don't you?
 And you write as well about art...
 And your writings disturb the establishment..